Stress Eating

 …stick with something long enough for it to take.

-just get to the bottom of why I struggle with stress eating, I wouldn’t have a food problem.
+get to the bottom of why I struggle with stress eating; I wouldn’t have a food problem.

 What’s so wrong with this way of thinking?

-These all seem like reasonable thoughts, if you buy into a diet mentality that focuses on food being the problem.
+These all seem reasonable if you buy into a diet mentality that focuses on food being the problem.

-The struggle with stress eating begins with a shift away from focusing on food.
-Instead, developing a richer awareness of your emotions, what to do with them and how to calm your mind and body is the pathway to long-term change so you don’t need stress eating anymore.
+The struggle with eating stress begins with a shift from focusing on food.
+Instead, developing a richer awareness of your emotions, what to do with them, and how to calm your mind and body is the pathway to long-term change, so you no longer need stress eating.

 You probably have a pretty good idea about what “healthy” eating is.
-Since you’re reading this online, you have access to lots of great nutritional information from a variety of sources here and here.
+Since you’re reading this online, you can access great nutritional information from various sources here and here.

-The old way of thinking is that if you get the nutrition just right, you’ll have more control, but it doesn’t work like that.
+The old way of thinking is that you’ll have more control if you get the nutrition right, but it doesn’t work like that.
 It’s an illusion that information instills motivation.
 The illusion leads to a belief that you’ll stop struggling with stress eating by changing what you eat.

 Relationships are complicated

-If it was this easy you would have accomplished this already.
+If it were this easy, you would have accomplished this already.
 Relationships are complicated and your relationship with food and stress are both multi-layered.
-And, when you combine the two the layering is doubled!
+And when you combine the two, the layering is doubled!

 The problem is that making sense of emotional experiences and translating them into language or feelings is sometimes complicated.
-But, when it’s difficult to quickly make sense of the feeling this is when struggling with stress eating happens.
-Stress eating is calming and when you can think of it as one way to calm yourself, it can help to relieve some of the shame, guilt or regret about it so that you can explore other ways to calm and feel better without mindlessly stress eating.
+But, when it’s challenging to make sense of the feeling quickly, this is when struggling with stress eating happens.
+Stress eating is calming and when you can think of it as one way to calm yourself, it can help to relieve some of the shame, guilt, or regret about it so that you can explore other ways to calm and feel better without mindlessly stress eating.

-A lot of the time getting specific about how you feel is what helps.
-On the surface – ‘I’m mad or angry’ states how you feel.
-But, to prevent stress eating you’ll need to put a finer point on it like; ‘I’m feeling frustrated and disappointed that my thoughts and feelings aren’t being acknowledged and taken into account when a decision is made.’
+A lot of the time, getting specific about how you feel helps.
+On the surface – ‘I’m mad or angry’ states your thoughts.
+But, to prevent stress eating, you’ll need to put a finer point on it like, ‘I’m feeling frustrated and disappointed that my thoughts and feelings aren’t being acknowledged and taken into account when a decision is made.

-That level of emotional awareness requires a different type of response than one that is simply ‘anger.’
+That level of emotional awareness requires a different type of response than one that is ‘anger.’
 It requires you to take some time for you to focus on your needs.
-When you assess what you need, take into consideration what the best choice, so your stress level decreases you probably won’t be thinking about food too much.
+When you assess what you need, consider the best choice so your stress level decreases and you probably won’t be thinking about food too much.

-If your attention does shift to food, it could be for comfort, distraction, habit, etc. That’s okay since now you know what you need and you have the ability to choose to eat or not.
+If your attention does shift to food, it could be for comfort, distraction, habit, etc. That’s okay since now you know what you need and can choose to eat.

 You can assess your hunger or fullness.

-You can consciously assess if you want to eat and consider how you might feel and if it will help you.
-This is where you can freely choose if it’s wanted you want or if there’s something else that would feel better.
+You can consciously assess if you want to eat, consider how you might feel, and if it will help you.
+You can choose whether it’s what you want or if something else feels better.

-The good news is that these are all decisions you are consciously making, one feeling at a time.
+The good news is that these are all decisions you consciously make, one feeling at a time.

 This increased knowledge or awareness is at the heart of struggling with stress eating.

-When you develop the skills to calm your stress reactions you also interrupt the cycle of stress eating.
-And as you learn more about your internal reactions and how to calm them, you’ll be well on your way not struggling with stress eating anymore.
+When you develop the skills to calm your stress reactions, you also interrupt the cycle of stress eating.
+As you learn more about your internal reactions and how to calm them, you’ll be well on your way, no longer struggling with stress eating.

 Emotional awareness is the antidote to struggling with emotional eating.